Randomized Benchmarking with Synthetic Quantum Circuits: Native Operations

 Given a logical qubit encoded in a physical system, one would like to implement logical gates from the group $\text{SU}(2)$ of single-qubit unitaries.
 In looking for systems on which $\text{SU}(2)$ transformations are easy to realize, spins are natural candidates because their Hilbert spaces carry irreps of $\text{SU}(2)$.

 Starting from the assumption that $\text{SU}(2)$ rotations of a single physical spin correspond to easily implementable unitaries as well as physically natural errors, Gross \cite{Gross} proposed the following procedure for constructing quantum error-correcting codes: \begin{enumerate} \item Choose an irrep of $\text{SU}(2)$ (i.e., a spin $j$). \item Choose a finite subgroup $H\subset \text{SU}(2)$ (a set of ``transversal'' logical gates). \item Decompose the spin-$j$ Hilbert space into irreps of $H$. \end{enumerate} If the spin-$j$ Hilbert space contains a faithful two-dimensional irrep of $H$, and if this candidate ``code space'' further satisfies the Knill-Laflamme conditions for $\text{SU}(2)$ displacement errors to first order in $J_x, J_y, J_z$, then it comprises a logical qubit on which $H$ acts as a group of logical operations.
-These logical operations are ``transversal'' in the sense that they are implemented by global $\text{SU}(2)$ rotations of the entire spin, and thus completely analogous to transversal gates for qubit codes \cite{Kubischta-Teixeira}.
+These logical operations are ``transversal'' in the sense that they are implemented by global $\text{SU}(2)$ rotations of the entire spin, and thus completely analogous to transversal gates for qubit codes.\footnote{The analogy between spin codes and multiqubit codes becomes a precise mathematical statement in the case of permutation-invariant multiqubit codes, for which the mapping between spin states and Dicke states identifies the spin ``weight'' or ``distance'' (in the sense of spherical tensor rank) with the corresponding notions for qubits \cite{Kubischta-Teixeira}.}

 The ``sporadic'' finite subgroups of $\text{SU}(2)$ correspond to (improper) symmetry groups of Platonic solids.
 These are the binary tetrahedral, octahedral, and icosahedral groups ($2T, 2O, 2I\subset \text{SU}(2)$) of order 24, 48, and 120, respectively. $2O$ is isomorphic to the single-qubit Clifford group. $2I$ contains half of the Clifford group $2O$ because it has $2T$ as a subgroup.